Chapter 25 (Legion)

-"Chapter 25" is the sixth episode of the third season of the American cable television series Legion, based on the Marvel Comics character David Haller, and connected to the X-Men film series.
-It is the 25th overall episode of the series and was written by series creator Noah Hawley and directed by executive producer John Cameron.
+"Chapter 25" is the sixth episode of the third season of the American surrealist superhero thriller television series Legion, based on the Marvel Comics character of the same name.
+It was written by series creator Noah Hawley and directed by executive producer John Cameron.
 It originally aired on FX on July 29, 2019.

-The series follows David Haller, a "mutant" diagnosed with schizophrenia at a young age.
-Struggling to differentiate reality from fantasy, Haller tries to control his mutant powers and the sinister forces trying to control them while evading a government agency, Division 3.
-Summerland and Division 3 eventually team up in order to catch Amahl Farouk from finding his original body.
-While Farouk was captured, David is now labeled as a threat and hunted down, prompting him to escape.
-In the episode, Syd's mind has manifested as a baby in the astral plane, where she is adopted by Oliver and Melanie Bird.
+The series follows David Haller, a "mutant" diagnosed with schizophrenia at a young age, as he tries to control his psychic powers and combat the sinister forces trying to control him.
+Eventually, he betrays his former friends at the government agency Division 3, who label him a threat and set off to hunt him down.
+In the episode, Syd's mind has manifested as a baby in the astral plane, where she is adopted by Oliver and Melanie Bird, and raised through her second childhood.

 According to Nielsen Media Research, the episode was seen by an estimated 0.332 million household viewers and gained a 0.1 ratings share among adults aged 18–49.
 The episode received generally positive reviews from critics, who praised the character development and the rap battle sequence, although some expressed criticism for the pacing and lack of progress with the previous episodes.